Welcome to...Owls Class!

 Welcome to Owls Foundation Stage Unit

-We are fortunate to offer a rich play-based curriculum here in Owls class for children from Rising 2's to 6, which provides opportunities for children to learn and develop together as a whole class, as well as though smaller, targeted groups.
+We are fortunate to offer a rich play-based curriculum here in Owls class for children from 3 to 6, which provides opportunities for children to learn and develop together as a whole class, as well as though smaller, targeted groups.

 At Buckland Brewer we are luckily to adopt a holistic approach to learning, where through a connected curriculum the children are able to make links between subjects and areas of learning.
 Topics are chosen to allow the children to really immerse themselves in learning, and these topics are chosen to allow Y1 and Reception to both be immersed in the learning environment together.

 Meet the staff

 Within our Foundation Unit, We have Miss Bethany Piper (Early Years Teacher) and Mrs Andrea Powe (Early years professional).